linuxmint/doc-user-guide/docs/nvidia.rst

 .. image:: images/mintdrivers-2.webp

-After you install the driver this, **Do not** reboot yet, Open up terminal and run the following,
+After you install the driver, **Do not** reboot yet, Open up terminal and run the following,

 .. code-block:: bash